Close

 Wild Oysters Project

-The project is taking Blue Marine’s model for oyster restoration around the country.
-The oyster nurseries developed by the Solent Oyster Restoration Project are being installed at each site to kickstart the recovery of native oysters in each region.
-The project will also work to recover wild populations through targeted restoration of the seabed.
+The model for each of the three initiatives was our Solent Oyster Restoration Project on the south coast.
+Similar ‘nurseries’ were installed to kickstart the recovery of native oysters in each region.
+The hubs also aimed to recover wild populations through targeted restoration of the seabed.

-The project also aims to invest in the local community through volunteering, education outreach and citizen science to foster stewardship over native oyster populations and inspire the next generation of conservationists.
+The project invested in the local community through volunteering, education outreach and citizen science to encourage care for native oyster populations and inspire the next generation of conservationists.

-The restoration hubs will be community led with three local delivery partners, Clyde Porpoise CIC (Firth of Clyde), The Bangor Shellfish Centre (Conway Bay) and Groundwork North East (Tyne and Wear).
+Three delivery partners from local communities lead the restoration hubs: Clyde Porpoise CIC (Firth of Clyde), The Bangor Shellfish Centre (Conwy Bay) and Groundwork North East (Tyne and Wear).

 You can visit the Wild Oyster’s website here.